tobibechtold/tobis-blog.com/README.md

 Features
 ========

-- Hot Module Replacement for JS, JSX and CSS
+- Hot reloading (HMR) for JS, JSX and CSS
 - includes npm-install-webpack-plugin to install missing dependencies on the fly
 - Babel ES2015 presets included